avoidwork/tenso/README.md

 	}
 }
 ```

+## Rate Limiting
+Rate limiting is controlled by configuration, and is disabled by default.

 ## Logging
 Standard log levels are supported, and are emitted (by configuration) to `stdout` & `stderr`, & `syslog`.